-In order to improve performance we needed to employ strategies to avoid the competition over file access across different ranks when the Rcomp/IO ratio was small.
-One obvious approach when using the Lustre parallel file system is to increase the number of stripes, i.e., the number of copies of a file that are stored on different object storage targets (OSTs).
-But because in our previous work we did not see scaling performance improvement with varying the stripe count we decided to just use the system default, i.e., one stripe per file.
-Instead we experimented with two different ways for reducing the I/O cost: 1) splitting the trajectory file into as many segments as the number of processes (subfiling), thus using file-perprocess access, and 2) using the HDF5 file format together with MPI-IO parallel reads instead of the XTC trajectory format.
+In order to improve performance we needed to employ strategies to avoid the competition over file access across different ranks when the $R{comp/IO}$ ratio was small.
+To this end, we experimented with two different ways for reducing the I/O cost: 1) splitting the trajectory file into as many segments as the number of processes, thus using file-per-process access, and 2) using the HDF5 file format together with MPI-IO parallel reads instead of the XTC trajectory format.
 We discuss these two approaches and their performance improvements in detail in the following sections.

-6.3.1 ■ Splitting the Trajectories (subfiling)
+6.3.1 | Splitting the Trajectories ("subfiling")

 Subfiling is a mechanism previously used for splitting a large multi-dimensional global array to a number of smaller subarrays in which each smaller array is saved in a separate file.
-Subfiling reduces the file system control overhead by decreasing the number of processes concurrently accessing a shared file $^{72,73}$ .
-Because subfiling is known to improve performance of parallel shared-file I/O, we investigated splitting our trajectory file into as many trajectory segments as the number of processes.
-The trajectory file was split into N segments, one for each process, with each segment having $N_b$ frames.
+Subfiling reduces the file system control overhead by decreasing the number of processes concurrently accessing a shared file ^{73,74}.
+Because subfiling is known to improve programming flexibility and performance of parallel shared-file I/O, we investigated splitting our trajectory file into as many trajectory segments as the number of processes.
+The trajectory file was split into N segments, one for each process, with each segment having N_b frames.
 This way, each process would access its own trajectory segment file without competing for file accesses.

-We ran a benchmark up to 8 nodes (192 cores) and observed rather better scaling behavior with efficiencies above 0.6 (Figure 4a and 4b) with the delay time for stragglers reduced from 65 s to about 10 s for 72 processes.
+We ran a benchmark up to 8 nodes (192 cores) and observed rather better scaling behavior with efficiencies above 0.6 (Figure 5b and 5c) with the delay time for stragglers reduced from 65 s to about 10 s for 72 processes.
 However, scaling was still far from ideal due to the MPI communication costs.
-Although the delay due to communication was much smaller than compared to parallel RMSD with shared-file I/O [compare Figure 4d ( $t{comm}^{Straggler} \gg t{comp} + t{I/O}$ ) to Figure 2d ( $t{comm}^{Straggler} \approx t{comp} + t{I/O}$ ), it was still delaying several processes and resulted in longer job completion times (Figure 4d).
-These delayed tasks impacted performance so that speed-up remained far from ideal (Figure 4b).
+Although the delay due to communication was much smaller than compared to parallel RMSD with shared-file I/O [compare Figure 5d ($t{comm}^{Straggler} \gg t{comp} + t{I/O}$) to Figure 2d ($t{comm}^{Straggler} \approx t{comp} + t{I/O}$)], it was still delaying several processes and resulted in longer job completion times (Figure 5d).
+These delayed tasks impacted performance so that speed-up remained far from ideal (Figure 5c).